Beyond Diagonal Reconfigurable Intelligent Surfaces Utilizing Graph Theory: Modeling, Architecture Design, and Optimization: BD-RIS Architecture Design Utilizing Graph Theory

 In Fig.~\ref{fig:arrow}, we provide an illustrative example of arrowhead RIS with $N=5$ where port 1 is the central vertex.
 As a consequence, the susceptance matrix of arrowhead RIS is symmetric and arrowhead ($[\mathbf{B}]_{i,j}=0$ if $i\neq c$, $j\neq c$, and $i\neq j$) \cite{ole90}.
 Assuming port 1 is the central vertex, the susceptance matrix of arrowhead RIS can be written as

 Note that if the central vertex is not port 1, $\mathbf{B}$ is a permuted arrowhead matrix.

 It should be noted that all tree-connected RISs satisfy the necessary condition to be MISO optimal and contain the same number of tunable admittance components.
 Thus, tridiagonal and arrowhead RIS have the same circuit complexity and MISO optimality.
 In practice, we can select the suitable tree-connected RIS architecture according to the use case.
-Tridiagonal RIS can be easily implemented with cables or tapes, thanks to the path graph circuit topology, so it enables the practical development of tree-connected RIS with \glspl{ula} or radio stripes \cite{sha21}.
-Conversely, arrowhead BD-RIS is more suitable to develop tree-connected RIS with \glspl{upa}.
+On the one hand, tridiagonal RIS can be easily implemented with cables or tapes, thanks to the path graph circuit topology, so it enables the practical development of tree-connected RIS with \glspl{ula} or radio stripes \cite{sha21}.
+In addition, tridiagonal RIS is the tree-connected architecture that minimizes the length of the interconnections since it connects only adjacent RIS elements.
+On the other hand, arrowhead BD-RIS is more suitable to develop tree-connected RIS with \glspl{upa}.